maximilianh/cellBrowser/README.md

     cbBuild -o ~/public_html/cb -p 8888

-Currently only the genes are exported that were used by Scanpy and only their normalized and log'ed value.
+Currently only the genes are exported that were used by Scanpy and only their normalized and log'ed value, so the matrix after filtering.
 This has advantages, but also disadvantages.
 Contact us if you have an opinion on which expression value should be shown.
+You can also manually copy your original expression matrix into the output directory ("scanpyout" in the example) to include all genes.

 ### Convert an existing Scanpy object to a cell browser